 - DR ZHW.
 DIRECTED RESEARCH/GRADUATE

 - MA 2610.
-APPLIED STATS FOR LIFE SCIENCE
+APPLIED STATISTICS FOR THE LIFE SCIENCES

 - MA 2611.
 APPLIED STATISTICS I